Noach: Confusion of languages by god descending

+Focus on ten and the trials of Abraham

-The Mishnah observed that there were ten generations from Adam to Noah (enumerated in Genesis 5), to make known God’s long-suffering; for all those generations kept on provoking God, until God brought upon them the waters of the Flood.
-And there were also ten generations from Noah to Abraham (enumerated in Genesis 11:10–26), to make known God’s long-suffering; for all those generations kept on provoking God, until Abraham came and received the reward of all of them.
+The Mishnah observed that there were ten generations from Adam to Noah (enumerated in Genesis 5), to make known God's long-suffering; for all those generations kept on provoking God, until God brought upon them the waters of the Flood.
+And there were also ten generations from Noah to Abraham (enumerated in Genesis 11:10–26), to make known God's long-suffering; for all those generations kept on provoking God, until Abraham came and received the reward of all of them.

 Islamic Persian miniature of Jibril protecting Ibrahim from Nimrod's fire.

 Sacrifice of Ibrahim's son stopped by intervening Jibril delivering a sheep.

 The Mishnah taught that Abraham suffered ten trials and withstood them all, demonstrating how great Abraham's love was for God.
 The Avot of Rabbi Natan taught that two trials were at the time he was bidden to leave Haran, two were with his two sons, two were with his two wives, one was in the wars of the Kings, one was at the covenant between the pieces, one was in Ur of the Chaldees (where, according to a tradition, he was thrown into a furnace and came out unharmed), and one was the covenant of circumcision.
 Similarly, the Pirke De-Rabbi Eliezer counted as the 10 trials (1) when Abraham was a child and all the magnates of the kingdom and the magicians sought to kill him (see below), (2) when he was put into prison for ten years and cast into the furnace of fire, (3) his migration from his father's house and from the land of his birth, (4) the famine, (5) when Sarah his wife was taken to be Pharaoh's wife, (6) when the kings came against him to slay him, (7) when (in the words of Genesis 17:1) "the word of the Lord came to Abram in a vision," (8) when Abram was 99 years old and God asked him to circumcise himself, (9) when Sarah asked Abraham (in the words of Genesis 21:10) to "Cast out this bondwoman and her son," and (10) the binding of Isaac.